Registration is open for a limited time.

-Enrollment in this program is limited to a four week window.
-Enroll now so you can begin to create transformative, sustaining changes in your family life.
+Enroll now so you can begin to create meaningful, sustaining changes in your family life.

 Even after a decade of this work, I continue to be amazed at what a direct and immediate effect simplifying has on children and families.
 When I am first contacted by a family, they tell me they know they need to make a shift but aren't sure exactly how they need to do it.
 Often they know what they want their family life to look and feel like yet aren’t sure how to get from their current reality to their desired reality.
 Most of them have created all kinds of positive changes that then fell away and they were back to where they started.

 Creating lasting changes in your family life is possible.
 It takes commitment, intention, accountability, and lots of good support.
 Our group coaching course allows you to connect with other families and support each other through the simplification process.
 It can often feel like we are paddling upstream against the current of our culture.
 Having other parents along for the journey makes the paddling that much easier.

 - An 8-module online course including videos, audios, workbooks, and downloadable resources.

 - A 100+ page Parent Handbook filled with exercises and worksheets to keep you focused.